mavlink/mavlink-devguide/en/services/component_information.md

 The following caching strategy is recommended for clients:

-- locally cache the downloaded files for 3 days before re-checking
+- Locally cache the downloaded translation files.
+  These should be used until successfully replaced with a newer version.
-- after 3 days try to download the summary again, and if no internet connection, keep using the cached version
+- After 3 days attempt to download the summary JSON file again.
-- the translation files can either be downloaded whenever the summary is downloaded or by checking the modification timestamp in the summary
+- Translation files can either be downloaded whenever the summary is downloaded or only when needed (because a modification timestamp has changed in the summary).

 ### File Formats